ihouwat/shopping-list-react-app-complete/README.md

 1. `npx nodemon server.js` starts the server on port 3000
 2. `npm start` starts the frontend

+### Features
+* Customizable stores and layouts in JavaScript
+* Click on list items to add notes
+* Fast, accessible progressive web app
+* Top 10 faves list updates based on usage history
+* Dark mode (because why not?!)
+* Ready to deploy
+* Cute bear to brighten your day (load the app)

 ## Frontend Technologies Used
 * [create-react-app](https://create-react-app.dev/): To create React application